FAQs About Careers in Dietetics

 To become a registered dietitian nutritionist, you would need to:

 - Enroll in an ACEND®-accredited Coordinated Program in Dietetics (CP), Future Education Model Graduate Program in Nutrition and Dietetics (GP) or International Coordinated Program (ICP).
-These programs combine classroom and supervised practical experience and are accredited by ACEND.
+These programs combine classroom and supervised practical experience, provide a minimum of a graduate degree and are accredited by ACEND.
 Graduates are then eligible to write CDR's Registration Examination for Dietitians to become credentialed as registered dietitian nutritionists.

 - Enroll in an ACEND-accredited Didactic Program in Dietetics academic program.
 This program, which is accredited by ACEND, grants at least a bachelor's degree.
-After you receive your degree, you will then need to apply for and complete supervised practice experience in an ACEND-accredited Dietetic Internship Program.
+After you receive your degree, you will then need to apply for and complete supervised practice experience in an ACEND-accredited Dietetic Internship Program and obtain a minimum of a graduate degree.
 You will then be eligible to write CDR's Registration Examination for Dietitians to become credentialed as a registered dietitian nutritionist.

 View the lists of ACEND-accredited programs with contact information.